-Unless a site has arranged for a different start and/or end date before an off-campus clinical externship placement was finalized by the Clinical Fieldwork Coordinator and off-campus clinical externship site, the start date for all students will be the first day of the semester (when classes begin), and the end date will be the last day of class before the final exam period, according to the Stockton University Academic Calendar.
-Any missed time will be made up per the agreement between the clinical site and CFC including those excused and approved and will occur the week of final exams and students must plan to be available to attend the externship during that time to ensure completion of the course.
-Any exceptions to the predetermined start and end dates must be approved by the Clinical Fieldwork Coordinator in collaboration with MSCD program faculty and staff.
-Start and end dates should not be changed solely between off-campus clinical externship sites and students.
+Unless a site has arranged for a different start and/or end date before a clinical externship placement was finalized by the Clinical Fieldwork Coordinator and clinical externship site, the start date for all students will be the first day of the semester (when classes begin), and the end date will be the last day of class before the final exam period (not when the term ends), according to the Stockton University Academic Calendar.
+Make up days for any absences, including those excused and approved, will occur during the week of final exams, and students must plan to be available to attend the externship during that time to ensure completion of the course.
+Any exceptions to the predetermined start and end dates may only be considered for extenuating circumstances.
+Changes to the start and end dates must be approved by the Clinical Fieldwork Coordinator in collaboration with MCSD program faculty and staff.
+Start and end dates should not be changed solely between clinical externship sites and students.